KBPACC | Patient Engagement | Community News

 The PACC is seeking new members.
 Participation is inclusive, respectful & open to all Kootenay Boundary residents.

-Visit https://kbpacc.ca to learn more about PACC’s work, partnerships, and how to get involved.
+Visit https://kbpacc.ca or reach out to firstname.lastname@example.org to learn more about PACC’s work, partnerships, and how to get involved.

 Kootenay Boundary Patient Advisory Committee & Community